apache/incubator-kie-kogito-runtimes/README.md

             $ grep -ER --exclude-dir=*git* --exclude-dir=*target* --exclude-dir=*idea* --exclude=*ipr --exclude=*iws --exclude=*iml --exclude=workspace* --exclude-dir=*.errai 6.3.0-SNAPSHOT . | grep -v ./kie-wb-distributions/kie-eap-integration/kie-eap-modules/kie-jboss-eap-base-modules
             ```

-        * Note: in either case it is important to search for -SNAPSHOT, as there are various hidden -SNAPSHOT dependencies in some pom.xml files and they should be prevented for releases
+        * Note: in either case it is important to search for `-SNAPSHOT`, as there are various hidden `-SNAPSHOT` dependencies in some pom.xml files and they should be prevented for releases

         * IMPORTANT: Right now the script is not updating automatically all poms of droolsjbpm-tools.
           This could be the case when the number of release i.e. 6.1.0 changes to 6.1.1.